 - Preheat to 350°F. Prepare 12 cupcake tins with liners and set aside.
 Sift together cake flour, baking powder, and salt.

 - In the bowl of a stand mixer using the paddle mixing attachment, cream together room temperature butter and sugar for 2-3 minutes until combined, light and fluffy.
 Add the egg yolks and egg, along with the vanilla extract, and beat until combined.
 Slowly mix in sour cream until combined.

 - Add the dry ingredients and slowly stir in, adding milk once almost all dry ingredients are combined, and continuing to mix just until it's fully incorporated.
 Be sure to not overmix.

-- To remove the center of the cooled cupcakes, use an apple corer and place striaght down the middle of the cupcake, approximately halfway down.
-Pull up and approxiamtely 1 1/2 inches of the cupcake will be removed.
-Do this for the remaining cupcakes and eat or save the removed cake.
+- To remove the center of the cooled cupcakes, use an apple corer and push it straight down the middle of the cupcake, approximately halfway down.
+Pull up and approximately 1 1/2 inches of the cupcake will be removed.
+Do this for the remaining cupcakes and eat or save the removed cake (no cake wasted!).
 See frosting instructions for filling.

 - Beat room temperature butter.
 Add powdered sugar, 1 cup at a time and beating inbetween additions.
 Incorporate 2 TBSP milk with the powdered sugar, as well as the vanilla extract.
 Add cocoa powder and remaining TBSP of milk.
 Beat until fully combined, light, and fluffy.